Sinodun/draft-RFC7626-bis/draft-bortzmeyer-dprive-RFC7626-bis.md

    caching in the first resolver).

    Almost all this DNS traffic is currently sent in clear (unencrypted).
-At the time of writing there is increasing deployment of DNS-over-TLS {{RFC7858}}
-   and work underway on DoH {{}}.
+At the time of writing there is increasing deployment of DNS-over-TLS [@RFC7858] and work underway on DoH [@I-D.ietf-doh-dns-over-https].
 There are a few cases where there is some alternative channel encryption, for instance, in an IPsec VPN, at least between the stub resolver and the resolver.

-   Today, almost all DNS queries are sent over UDP [thomas-ditl-tcp].
+   Today, almost all DNS queries are sent over UDP [@thomas-ditl-tcp].
    This has practical consequences when considering encryption of the traffic as a possible privacy technique.
 Some encryption solutions are only designed for TCP, not UDP.